twop/ts-union/README.md

 ## Api and implementation details

-If you will try to debug value for check you will see an array.
+If you will try to log the value for check you will see an array.

 ```typescript
 console.log(PaymentMethod.Check(15566909));